OnePageCRM/OnePageCRM.github.io/_posts/2019-10-22-split-pane-and-conquering-design-challenges.md

 This is a basic feature of `CSS`.
 In this case, it was a concept of two `body` classes toggled when a user is changing the view.
 It gave me a lot of freedom in styling the same content differently for each of the layouts.
-I am using those classes mainly for style the main structure of the page.
+I am using those classes mainly for styling the main structure of the page.

 <div style="width:100%; margin-bottom:20px; text-align:center">
   <img alt=""